The World Forum for Proximity of Islamic Schools of Thought: Goals

+Hierarchical structure

 General Assembly

-The members of General Assembly are chosen among scholars, thinkers and Islamic religious leaders around the world for six year by the Supreme Council.
+The members of General Assembly are chosen by the Supreme Council for a period of six years.
+These include scholars, thinkers and Islamic religious leaders from around the world.
 The assembly is held every two years.

 Supreme Council

-According to the statute, The members of Supreme Council are chosen by Vali-e-Faqih for six years.
+According its statute, members of Supreme Council are chosen by Vali-e-Faqih for six years.

 President

-According to the statute, president is chosen by the majority of members of forum for two years.
+Its president is chosen by majority vote.
 The first president of forum was Ayatollah Mohammad Baqir al-Hakim.
-Ayatollah Mohammad-Ali Taskhiri is the forum president now.
+Ayatollah Mohammad-Ali Taskhiri is the current forum president.